ALEX5402/xposd-dll-injector-By-alex5402/README.md

 ## Setup

 - Install Android Studio
-- and optn this project
+- and open this project
 ## 🚀 About Me
 I'm simple android devloper